1999–2000 Los Angeles Lakers season

 The 1999–2000 Los Angeles Lakers season was the 52nd season for the Los Angeles Lakers in the National Basketball Association, and their 40th season in Los Angeles, California.

+Season summary

+Off-season

-It was also the Lakers' first season playing in their new arena, the Staples Center, becoming co-tenants with their crosstown rival, the Los Angeles Clippers.
+The Lakers moved into their new arena known as the Staples Center, becoming co-tenants with their crosstown rival, the Los Angeles Clippers.

 During the off-season, the team re-acquired former Lakers forward A.C.
 Green from the Dallas Mavericks, and signed free agents Ron Harper, Brian Shaw and John Salley; Green won two championships with the Lakers in the 1980s, and Salley won three championships with the Detroit Pistons and the Chicago Bulls.
-More significantly, the Lakers hired former Bulls coach Phil Jackson as their new head coach; Jackson would go on to help the team win five NBA championships over the course of the next 12 years.
+More significantly, the Lakers hired former Bulls coach Phil Jackson as their new head coach; Jackson would go on to help the team win five NBA championships over the course of the next twelve years.

+For the season, the Lakers slightly updated their primary logo of a golden yellow basketball with a black outline, changing the city and team name from periwinkle to purple.
+The team also redesigned their home and road uniforms, adding side panels to their jerseys and shorts; the golden yellow home uniforms featured a purple trim, and purple side panels with white and purple outlines, while the purple road uniforms featured a golden yellow trim, and golden yellow side panels with white and golden yellow outlines.
+The team's new primary logo would remain in use until 2017, while the new uniforms would last until 2004, where they would slightly change their jerseys by adding the secondary logo to their shorts.